Project

 ARRAY_AGG(DISTINCT campaign_id) AS campaign_journey,

-MIN(call_date) AS first_touch_date,
+MIN(lead_created_date) AS first_touch_date,

-MAX(call_date) AS last_touch_date,
+MAX(lead_created_date) AS last_touch_date,

-DATEDIFF('day', MIN(call_date), MAX(call_date)) AS journey_length_days
+DATEDIFF('day', MIN(lead_created_date), MAX(lead_created_date)) AS journey_length_days

-FROM calls
+FROM leads

-GROUP BY lead_id
+GROUP BY opportunity_id

 ),